raheekhandigitalai/Parallel-Appium-Scripts-Execution-using-Jenkins/README.md

 ```

 The preparation stage is calling out to a GitHub repository where all the Appium Scripts are stored.
-Since I am using Maven to execute my Appium Scripts, I am also defining a global variable for Maven is being set as "M3".
+Since I am using Maven to execute my Appium Scripts, I am also defining a global variable for Maven is being set as "M3" in order to be able to run Maven based commands.

 ------